 Neighborhood Outreach meetings were held on December 11, 2019 and January 21, 2020.
-There were 15 people at the meeting expressing concern with parking, pedestrian circulation through the site, traffic, massing, and project timing.
+There were 15 people at the meetings expressing concern with parking, pedestrian circulation through the site, traffic, massing, and project timing.

-Development Review Committee (DRC)
+Development Review Committee

-The project was reviewed by the DRC on January 22, 2020, where the DRC provided a recommendation for approval.
+The project was reviewed by the Development Review Committee (DRC) on January 22, 2020, where the DRC provided a recommendation for approval.
 Revisions were made to the project based on DRC direction and are reflected in the proposed plans.